Cinnamon Spice Oatmeal

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Ginger, Nutmeg, and Cinnamon: This is the classic spice combination, but if you don’t like any of those three, feel free to substitute or just leave them out.
-Some other spices that are popular include allspice, clove, cardamom, and of course vanilla.
+• Ginger, Nutmeg, and Cinnamon: This is the classic spice combination, but if you don’t like any of them, feel free to substitute or leave them out.
+Some other popular spices include allspice, cloves, cardamom, and, of course, vanilla.
 Or try some pre-made combinations like pumpkin spice, apple pie spice, or even chai spices for tea.

-• Brown Sugar: With its warm flavor this is a favorite for oatmeal, but maple syrup is just as commonly used and totally delicious.
-You can use honey, of course, or if you really want to watch your calories you can use about half the agave nectar as the other options while still effectively sweetening the oatmeal.
+• Brown Sugar: With its molasses flavor, it is a favorite for oatmeal, but maple syrup is just as common and totally delicious.
+You can use honey, of course, or, if you really want to watch your calories, you can replace it with your favorite low calorie sweetner.

 ingredients